Black-veined white butterfly photographed in Turkey – credit, Zeynel Cebeci, CC 3.0.

 As GNN has reported before, Britain loves her butterflies, and this black-veined beauty is getting special attention as it prepares to re-establish itself across the island.

-Extinct in the UK since the early 20th century due to land-use changes and habitat loss, the black-veined white butterfly seems set for a return thanks to a reintroduction project.
+Extinct in the UK since the early 20th century due to land-use changes, habitat loss, and harsher weather due to climate change, the black-veined white butterfly seems set for a return thanks to a reintroduction project.

 The work has been organized by the Knepp Wildland Foundation, the nonprofit arm of Britain’s most famous rewilding project on Knepp Estate in West Sussex, where a struggling landowner turned his family’s failing ancestral farm into one of the most biodiverse places in England.